 Permission to use, copy, modify, distribute and sell this software and its documentation for any purpose and without fee is hereby granted, provided that the above copyright notices appear in all copies and that both those copyright notices and this permission notice appear in supporting documentation, and that the names of Adobe Systems and Digital Equipment Corporation not be used in advertising or publicity pertaining to distribution of the software without specific, written prior permission.

 This software is based in part on the work of the Independent JPEG Group.
-Stratocast is a trademark of Genetec, Inc.
+Stratocast is a trademark of Genetec, Inc. Dropbox is a trademark of Dropbox.
+Inc.

-7.2 More information
+6.2 More information